presentcompany/next-ts-boilerplate/README.md

 The **theme/foundations** directory is where custom style and or other configurations are kept.
 These configurations will then be used to override Chakra-UI's default theme.

 ## Notes And Other Instructions

-### Setting Up Storybook

-If you want to add Storybook to the project, simply run `npx sb init` and follow the prompts.

 ### Module Path Aliasing